Education

 $2,000–$5,000: Viable with Micros

-With proper risk management on MES or MNQ, this account size is viable.
+With proper risk management on MES or MNQ, this account size can be viable for process validation.
 Keep risk per trade at $20–$50 (1–2% of $2,000–$5,000) and use micro contracts exclusively.
-At this size, income goals should be realistic — expect to generate $200–$600/month in good months, not $2,000+.
+At this size, focus on execution records and drawdown control rather than income goals.

 $10,000–$25,000: Full Contract Viability